quanteda/quanteda_landing/content/performance.markdown

 ## 4. Document-feature matrix construction

-Finally, we construct a document-feature matrix from a corpus to compare packages' overall performance.
+Finally, we construct a document-feature matrix from a corpus.

 ```r